 How Should I Inspect My Pet For Fleas?

 Fleas are small brown parasites that are easy to recognize while inspecting your pet.

 You can potentially find these fleas on the brush or comb during grooming sessions or inspect your pet's fur while they are laying down and relaxing.

 You may see "flea dirt".
 This looks similar to tiny grains of sand, or black pepper when wet.
 To check for flea dirt (feces), use a fine-tooth flea comb available at your vet's office to comb along your pet's back and underbelly.
 Laying a white towel or cloth under your pet while grooming them can help you to spot fleas as they fall to the ground during brushing.

 If your pet is excessively scratching yet you could not find any fleas then it is recommended to schedule an appointment with your vet, who can administer a skin test to check for flea allergies, in addition to other types of allergies during your visit.
-It is possible that your pet is reacting to an allergen other than fleas and will need a different course of action in order to manage the symptoms.
+It is possible that your pet is reacting to an allergen other than fleas and will need a different course of action to manage the symptoms.